Circus Games Mosaic: Discovery

-Acquired in 1813, the mosaic must still undergo several degradation: Depierre filled the ditches to protect the pavement from moisture and decide to close the field.
-These actions were reported to the mayor by Artaud April 16, 1814 and the next day the mayor wrote to Depierre requiring removal of the pavement.
-In 1815, Depierre reoffended and molested the guardian appointed by the mayor to monitor the field.
-They complained about not being able to pierce the streets in their field they plan to sell building lots.
-On July 26, 1817, within a fortnight Depierre threatened to continue the work they have already committed, the consequence would be the destruction of the ancient pavement.
-The prefect then made an order which prohibited Depierre to continue the work and forced them to surrender the land to the city agrees to move the mosaic.
+But the mosaic was still to undergo further machinations.
+The Depierres filled the excavation ditches to protect the mosaic from moisture and decided to close the field in which it was located.
+These actions were reported to the mayor on 16 April 1814 by the French archaeologist and later director of the Museum of Fine Arts of Lyon Francois Artaud (see French Wikipedia), and the next day the mayor wrote to the Depierres requiring removal of the mosaic.
+The Depierres seemed to comply, but in 1815 they reoffended by molesting the guardian appointed by the mayor to monitor the field, and complaining that they were unable to divide their field into streets in order to sell building lots.
+On 26 July 1817 the Depierres threatened to continue the sub-dividing work they had already commenced, which would result in the destruction of the mosaic.
+The prefect then made an order prohibiting the Depierres from continuing their work and forcing them to surrender the land in order for the City of Lyon to move the mosaic.